Josh Singer: Awards and nominations

-Singer won the Academy Award for Best Original Screenplay for Spotlight in 2015 and was nominated for the Golden Globe Award for Best Screenplay for the film.
+Singer won the Academy Award for Best Original Screenplay and Independent Spirit Award for Best Screenplay for Spotlight in 2015 and was nominated for the Golden Globe Award for Best Screenplay for the film.
 He also received a Golden Globe nomination for The Post in 2018.
+In 2023 he was nominated for the Academy Award for Best Original Screenplay alongside Bradley Cooper for the film Maestro.